Yasir Hanapi: International career

 Yasir was part of the Singapore national under-23 team that took part in the 2007 Southeast Asian Games in Korat, Thailand that won a bronze medal.
 He was also part of the team which repeated their bronze medal success in Vientiane, Laos in 2009.

 Yasir was called up to the senior team for the first time in May 2015 for a series of friendly games against Bangladesh and Brunei.

 On 13 November 2016, Yasir scored his first international goal on his 12th international cap in Singapore's final warm up match for the 2016 AFF Championship.
 He came off the bench to score the winner against Cambodia national football team, giving Singapore a narrow 1–0 win over the regional minnows.

 Others

-Singapore Selection Squad
+Singapore Selection squad

-Yasir was selected as part of the Singapore Selection squad for The Sultan of Selangor's Cup to be held on 6 May 2017.
+Yasir was selected as part of the Singapore Selection squad for The Sultan of Selangor's Cup held on 6 May 2017.

+Personal life

+Yasir younger brother, Yusril Hanapi is also a professional football who is currently playing for Tampines Rovers U21.